Richardaeld/MonaMemorabilia/README.md

     enhancement section and in the About Us section.
 However, this feature is outside the scope of the project.
 + The use of a modal in the sub-gallery pages would allow for pictures to pop-up instead of relying on a clunky jump to anchor link.
 + Changing pixels to rem in CSS would help reduce code length in the CSS and add better responsiveness to all pages on smaller devices.
++ Change the input for telephone number, in contact us, to a more visually appealing and better functioning input involving JavaScript.

 # Tool, References, And Code Used